WeblateOrg/weblate/docs/admin/quick.rst

 Installing on OpenShift 2
 -------------------------

 #.
-You can install Weblate on OpenShift PaaS directly from its git repository using the OpenShift Client Tools:
+You can install Weblate on OpenShift PaaS directly from its Git repository using the OpenShift Client Tools:

    .. parsed-literal::